Brain-Inspired Stochastic Joint Embedding Representation Learning: Experiments

 \subsection{Results}

 Table~\ref{tab:video_label_propagation} presents a comparison of the PhiNet v2 model with CropMAE and RSP.
 It shows that PhiNet v2 achieves performance comparable to both RSP and CropMAE.
-For a more comprehensive comparison with additional baselines, see Table~\ref{tab:video_label_propagation_full}.
+For a more comprehensive comparison, see Table~\ref{tab:video_label_propagation_full}.

 RSP requires an additional MAE module to improve performance.
 The $J\&F_m$ score of RSP on the DAVIS dataset without the MAE module is reported by \citet{jang2024visual} to be 57.7.
 In contrast, PhiNet v2 achieves 60.1 without relying on such a module.
-Since PhiNet v2 operates without an MAE module, it eliminates the need for tuning additional hyperparameters, making it more practical and easier to deploy.
+Since PhiNet v2 operates without an MAE module, it eliminates the need for tuning additional hyperparameters, making it more practical.

+Moreover, we evaluate the robustness of PhiNet v2 and RSP.
+One plausible hypothesis is that, by not relying on pixel-level reconstruction, our model becomes more robust to anomalies or noisy frames.
+To validate this hypothesis, we conducted evaluations with Gaussian noise added to the input images and compared the performance between RSP and PhiNet v2.
+Table \ref{tab:video_label_propagation_noise} shows that PhiNet v2 is more robust than RSP under noisy input for DAVIS experiments.
+For other cases, PhiNet v2 compares favorably with RSP.

+Finally, Table~\ref{tab:video_label_propagation_sym_pred} summarizes the ablation study and the proposed combination is important to get superior performance.
+The detailed analysis of the ablation study can be found in the Appendix \ref{sec:ablation}.
 Figure~\ref{fig:illustration} presents representative propagation results on the DAVIS dataset obtained using the PhiNet v2 model.
 The results demonstrate accurate and consistent propagation across frames.